-All modern business IT is now being built and deployed on the Cloud, through the Software as a Service (SaaS) model.
-Instead of downloading and managing accounting solutions internally, remote servers run by the software provider let you use the solution whenever, wherever you want.
-Cloud accounting has made it possible for you to have real-time data to make the best decisions possible for your business at all times.
-The Cloud also allows for your accounting solution to work with other cloud-based solutions.
+All modern business IT is now being built and deployed "in the Cloud," through the Software as a Service (SaaS) model.
+Basically, instead of using the software on a local computer or server, cloud-based accounting software is accessed through the internet on a remote server.
+This allows for increased accessibility and scalability, as well as automatic software updates and backups.
+Cloud accounting has made it possible for companies to make better decisions.
+The cloud also allows your accounting solution to work with other cloud-based solutions.